 Exceptional Hardship to Your Citizen or Permanent Resident Spouse or Child a Denial of Request Might Cause

-If you have a spouse or children that are United States citizens or permanent residents, you could be granted a waiver if you can show that your departure would cause an exceptional hardship for them.
+If you have a spouse or children who are United States citizens or permanent residents, you could be granted a waiver if you can show that your departure would cause an exceptional hardship for them.
 The United States Citizenship and Immigration Services (USCIS) demands greater proof of hardship than just economic, language difficulties, or emotional distress your family may suffer from separation.

-This waiver exception would be more about proving your family member would be in danger of persecution of they return home with you, or they are suffering a medical condition that could be worsened by travel.
+This waiver exception would be more about proving your family member would be in danger of persecution if they return home with you, or they are suffering a medical condition that could be worsened by travel.

 A Designated State Public Health Department Requests Your Services as a Physician